Link Search Menu Expand Document

 Layers

-Layers allow the ability to change the functionality of the entire keyboard based on what “layer” it’s currently on.
+Layers provide the ability to change the functionality of the entire keyboard based on what “layer” it’s currently on.
 It’s best to visualize layers stacked on top of each other.
 Keys can be configured to switch between layers as needed similar to function keys on a laptop.

 A typical layer setup would include a “base” layer and a “Function” layer.